adafruit/Adafruit_CircuitPython_MCP9600/README.rst

 =============

 This is a simple example showing the hot junction temperature (the temperature at the tip of the thermocouple).
-You will find another example in the examples folder.

 You may need to adjust the I2C frequency if you receive input/output errors.

 .. code-block:: shell